 The downstairs area in the Senior College was the first port of call for all visitors to the Pipe Band Centenary celebrations.
 Along with the ‘Pipe Band hub’ being a place for guests to register and collect their registration packs, there were decade boards on display, which had been created by Preparatory School Art teacher and College Archivist, Pip Dinsenbacher and Head Graphic Designer, Craig Morgan, from the Communications Department.
 As they viewed the boards, guests enjoyed finding themselves and their friends in the photographs and reliving some wonderful memories from the past.
 Attendees also received stunning Centenary Pipe Band badges, specially made for the celebrations, and a wonderful Pipe Band history book, The Road to Success, written by Pip Dinsenbacher.

 Rolling footage of the Pipe Band, going as far back as the 1930s, was also on display.
-The footage was put together by Head of Media, Simon Williams and the Media Department, and made for popular viewing.
+The footage was put together by former Head of Media, Simon Williams and the Media Department, and made for popular viewing.
 Floral displays by President of the Ladies Circle, Val Wells, created a wonderful ambience, enjoyed by all who visited the hub.